thebreweryapp/log/README.md

-# brewery-log
+# @amberjs/log

-A Simplified Multi-transport and Structured Logging Library for Brewery Project
+A Simplified Multi-transport and Structured Logging Library for Amber.js

 ## Table of Contents